telerik/xaml-docs/controls/raddatetimepicker/overview.md

 * __Styling and Appearance__ - Telerik {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} __DateTimePicker__ can be fully customized using Expression Blend.
 There are also several pre-defined themes that can be used to style the control.
 [Read more]({%slug raddatetimepicker-styling-overview%})

-* __Enhanced Routed Events Framework__ - To help your code become even more elegant and concise, we implemented Enhanced Routed Events Framework for __RadControls__ for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %}.
+* __Enhanced Routed Events Framework__ - To help your code become even more elegant and concise, we implemented Enhanced Routed Events Framework for the controls from the __UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %}__ suite.
 This gives you more freedom when you design your applications since you can write instance handlers as well as class handlers for the routed events of our controls.
 [Read more]({%slug raddatetimepicker-events%})

 * __Watermark__ - The __DateTimePicker__ control allows the user to define and use watermarks in the date and time fields.
 [Read more]({%slug raddatetimepicker-features-watermark%})